The wind atop Greece’s Acropolis whipped my hair like a milkshake as I stared at the towering stone women. Why did they look so familiar?

 As I snapped a photo of my coworker in front of the statues, it suddenly hit me where I had seen those statues before: I walk past them 180 days each year in the entry hall of the school in Boston where I teach!

 “Ahh!!!”
 I exclaimed, slapping my forehead.
-If I hadn’t traveled to Greece, would I ever have realized the meaning behind my school’s statues?
+If I hadn’t traveled to Greece, would I ever have realized the meaning behind my school’s statues and architecture?
 Nope– I likely would’ve continued striding by the stone women day after day, always thinking, “Geez, that’s some weird art.”

 Thus is the power of global learning: Travel lets you unlock secret new layers of understanding!